C-QUR Surgical Hernia Mesh Lawsuit

 C-QUR mesh is manufactured by Atrium Medical and employs a unique coating of fish oil surrounding a plastic mesh.
 The fish-oil based coating was intended to be a bioabsorbable film which would keep the mesh from touching internal organs.
 Use of the coating was claimed to minimize tissue adherence to mesh which would reduce complications common with other mesh products.

 Unfortunately, the introduction of the fish-oil coating may not have worked as intended and may also have introduced other complications.
-Though studies reportedly showed that the coated surgical mesh had a “minimal inflammatory response”, it may have caused allergic reaction, infection and inflammation which was not common with other products.
+Though studies reportedly showed that the coated surgical mesh had a “minimal inflammatory response”, it may have caused allergic reaction, inflammation and infection which was not common with other products.

 “In one case, the patient reported that a surgeon had to remove previously healthy tissue, including previously healthy muscle tissue, because of the damage done by the C-QUR mesh, with the patient subsequently developing a life-threatening infection requiring prolonged hospitalization.”